COMMISSIONS AND MINISTRIES

 CLASS LEADERS’ COUNCIL

 Class Leaders are dedicated members who are focused on the tasks of providing spiritual support and guidance to the members of the church.
-The duties of the class leader are to communicate regularly with their class members by telephone, email, letter, visits or social gathering to inquire how each soul is prospering.
-They are to provide advice, guidance and counsel and be a listening ear to the concerns and/or issues of their class members.
+The duties of the class leader are to communicate regularly with their class members by telephone, email, letter, visits, or social gatherings to inquire how each soul is prospering.
+They are to provide advice, guidance, and counsel and be a listening ear to the concerns and/or issues of their class members.

 FLOWER GUILD